Lady Margaret Beaufort

 A descendant of King Edward III, Lady Margaret passed a disputed claim to the English throne to her son, Henry Tudor.
 Capitalising on the political upheaval of the period, she actively manoeuvred to secure the crown for her son.
-Beaufort's efforts ultimately culminated in Henry's decisive victory over King Richard III at the Battle of Bosworth Field.
+Margaret's efforts ultimately culminated in Henry's decisive victory over King Richard III at the Battle of Bosworth Field.
 She was thus instrumental in orchestrating the rise to power of the Tudor dynasty.
-With her son crowned Henry VII, Lady Margaret wielded a considerable degree of political influence and personal autonomy – both unusual for a woman of her time.
+With her son crowned Henry VII, Margaret wielded a considerable degree of political influence and personal autonomy.
 She was also a major patron and cultural benefactor during her son's reign, initiating an era of extensive Tudor patronage.

-She is credited with the establishment of two prominent Cambridge colleges, founding Christ's College in 1505 and beginning the development of St John's College, which was completed posthumously by her executors in 1511.
-Lady Margaret Hall, Oxford, a nineteenth-century foundation named after her was the first Oxford college to admit women.
+Margaret is credited with the establishment of two prominent Cambridge colleges, founding Christ's College in 1505 and beginning the development of St John's College, which was completed posthumously by her executors in 1511.
+Lady Margaret Hall, Oxford, a 19th-century foundation named after her, was the first Oxford college to admit women.

 Origins

-She was the daughter and sole heiress of John Beaufort, Duke of Somerset (1404–1444), a legitimised grandson of John of Gaunt, 1st Duke of Lancaster (third surviving son of King Edward III), by his mistress Katherine Swynford.
+Lady Margaret Beaufort was the daughter and sole heiress of John Beaufort, Duke of Somerset (1404–1444), (a legitimised grandson of John of Gaunt and Gaunt's mistress Katherine Swynford), and John Beaufort's wife Margaret Beauchamp.
 Lady Margaret was born at Bletsoe Castle, Bedfordshire, either on 31 May 1441 or, more likely, on 31 May 1443.
-The day and month are not disputed, as she required Westminster Abbey to celebrate her birthday on 31 May.
+The day and month are not disputed, since she required Westminster Abbey to celebrate her birthday on 31 May.

-The year of her birth is more uncertain.
+The year of her birth is less certain.
 William Dugdale, the 17th-century antiquary, suggested that she had been born in 1441, based on evidence of inquisitions post mortem taken after the death of her father.
 Dugdale has been followed by a number of Lady Margaret's biographers; however, it is more likely that she was born in 1443, as in May 1443 her father had negotiated with the king concerning the wardship of his unborn child should he die on campaign.